VHS to DVD or VHS to a Digital? Which Is Best?

 1. Some viewers watch via digital files, and some on DVD players.

-2. Viewers use DVDs but want to preserve files in a permanent format.
+2. Some viewers use DVDs but want to preserve files in a permanent format.

 For those customers who use DVDs, the digital format is still valuable.